Afghan forces take over responsibility for security from NATO

 “Ten years ago, there were no Afghan national security forces,” he said.
 “Five years ago, Afghan forces were a fraction of what they are today.
 Now you have 350,000 Afghan troops and police, a formidable force.”

-Tuesday’s announcement underscored that more than 11 1/2 years after the U.S. invaded Afghanistan and ousted the Taliban regime following the Sept.
-11, 2001, attacks, the NATO-led force is asking the Afghan military to do what NATO has been unable to: defeat the Taliban.
+More than 11 1/2 years after the U.S. invaded Afghanistan and ousted the Taliban regime following the Sept.
+11, 2001 attacks, the NATO-led International Security Assistance Force (ISAF) is asking the Afghan military to do what NATO has been unable to: defeat the Taliban.

-But for many, hopes for an end to the war hinge on potential peace talks with the insurgents, which Karzai said he hoped would begin soon.
-These hopes were bolstered Tuesday, with the Taliban announcing they had finally opened an office in Qatar, a long-expected step seen as crucial to beginning peace talks.
+But for many, hopes for an end to the war hinge on potential peace talks with the insurgents, which Karzai said he hopes to begin soon.
+Karzai also encourage the Taliban to participate in next year’s elections.

 “I would, by all means, support Taliban representation in the elections next year,” he said at a news conference after his announcement.